GOMC-WSU/MoSDeF-dihedral-fit/docs/index.rst

    #. **MoSDeF-dihedral-fit** is designed to automate the dihedral fit

-   #. **MoSDeF-dihedral-fit** permits a transparent dihedral fitting process, where the user can alter the input force field XML file, which is the standard input for all of the **MoSDeF** and software packages.
+   #. **MoSDeF-dihedral-fit** permits a transparent dihedral fitting process, where the user can alter the input force field XML file, which is the standard input for all of the **MoSDeF** software packages.

 .. toctree::
 	:caption: Overview